subClassy/Video-Compression-using-Generative-Models/README.md

 ## Folder Structure

     .
-    ├── HSTVC                 # code for Hybrid Spatio Temporal Video Compression ├── HyperRIM              # modified code for IMLE adapted from Generating Unobserved Realities ├── codes                 # codes for SelfC, data pre-processing and data analysis │   ├── models            # encoder and decoder modules for SelfC
+    ├── HSTVC                                                   # code for Hybrid Spatio Temporal Video Compression ├── HyperRIM                                                # modified code for IMLE adapted from Generating Unobserved Realities
+    ├── codes                                                   # codes for SelfC, data pre-processing and data analysis │   ├── models                                              # encoder and decoder modules for SelfC
     │   └── options                                             # train and test configs for SelfC ├── env.yml                                                 # anaconda environment file for SelfC
+    ├── Video_Compression_using_Generative_Models.pdf           # Report for the project
     └── ...

 HSTVC and HyperRIM have their individual Readmes for their individual projects